Al-Masdar News

 Al-Masdar News (sometimes abbreviated AMN) (المصدر نيوز) was an online newspaper founded by Leith Abou Fadel.
-Al-Masdar is Arabic for "the source".
+Al-Masdar is Arabic for "the source."
 Al-Masdar's coverage focuses largely on conflict zones in the Middle East: Syria, Yemen, and Iraq.
 Al-Masdar has been described as being favorable to President Bashar al-Assad during its coverage of the Syrian civil war.
 As of 2023, it appears to be inactive.

 Background

-Al-Masdar News (AMN) was launched in August 2014 as a media service that provides frontline news and analysis from the Middle East.
+Leith Abou Fadel launched Al-Masdar News (AMN) in August 2014 as a media service that provides frontline news and analysis from the Middle East.
+Before launching AMN, he was the editor of the website Electronic Resistance, which is currently inactive.

 Position

-The website was described by the BBC and Newsweek as having a pro-Syrian government viewpoint, while The Independent describes it as "sympathetic to the Syrian regime".
-The New York Times has described it as a "pro-government website".
+The website was described by the BBC and Newsweek as having a pro-Syrian government viewpoint, while The Independent describes it as "sympathetic to the Syrian regime."
+The New York Times has described it as a "pro-government website."
 Leonid Bertshidsky writing in Bloomberg News, also calls Al-Masdar "somewhat pro-Assad."
-The National Interest describes it as "pro-Assad".
-The Jerusalem Post describes it as "generally supportive of the Syrian regime".
-The New Statesman calls it a "regime-supporting outlet".
+The National Interest describes it as "pro-Assad."
+The Jerusalem Post describes it as "generally supportive of the Syrian regime."
+The New Statesman calls it a "regime-supporting outlet."
+The Deputy Editor Chris Tomson has described himself on social media as a "hardcore Assadist on the inside."